GiuliaMaiello/Metaprobe-2.0/README.md

 Bezombes F., Maiello G., Mariani S., Neave E., Russo T., Shum P.

 This repository contains all the instruction you need to prepare and use the Metaprobe, a hollow perforated spherical probe that when filled with rolls of gauze is used as a low-cost and low-effort eDNA sampler in acquatic environments.
 In the **project** folder you can find all the files to 3D print your own Metaprobes.
-In the **tutorial** folder there are videos and protocols explaining how to prepare and use a Metaprobe with the rolls of gauze.
+In the **tutorial** folder there are protocols explaining how to prepare and use a Metaprobe with the rolls of gauze.
+Here is the link to a YouTube video showing everything you need to do to use a Metaprobe:

 Note that this is a CC-BY-NC-ND project.